 Vitamin C is a vitamin that we need for our health.
 Dogs, however, produce their own vitamin C at the rate of 18 milligrams per pound of body weight per day.
 In other words, a healthy dog doesn’t need any vitamin C supplement.

 Wait, if dogs don’t need the nutritional goodness from a radish: Are radishes bad for dogs?
 Not really.
 Radishes are not poisonous in small quantities.
 The spicy flavor comes from compounds in the radish, including isothiocyanate, which can be toxic to dogs when ingested in large quantities.
 Some dogs are especially sensitive to the compound and can develop indigestion symptoms even for small quantities.
 Thankfully, the sharp taste can be unpleasant for dogs in large quantities, which means it almost acts as a safety mechanism!
 Ideally, if you want to share your salad with your dog, it would be a better choice to use carrot or cucumber, which sits well with your dog’s stomach.
-Cucumber is an excellent replacement if your dog doesn’t like radishes, as it is equally low in calories.
+Cucumber is an excellent replacement if your dog doesn’t like radishes, as it is equally low in calories and gives your pet a break from dog food.
+Cucumbers may also remove plaque, which is why we think they are awesome.

 Dogs that can stomach the spicy compound in the radishes are safe to consume them as an occasional snack.
 If you are worried about whether you need to separate the radish from the leaves for your dog, the answer is yes.
 Dogs can eat radishes whole, including the leaves.
 Ideally, homegrown radishes are a better choice as you can control what goes on your vegetable bed.
 For radishes bought in shops or at the local market, you want to make sure to give each plant a good wash before sharing them with your dog.